 On Campus - Wagga Wagga

 Availability is subject to change, please verify prior to enrolment.

-Course duration is the effective time taken to complete a course when studied full-time (full-time equivalent duration).
-Students are advised to consult the Enrolment Pattern to determine length of study.
-Not all courses are offered in full-time mode.
+Normal course duration is the effective period of time taken to complete a course when studied Full-time (Full-time Equivalent Duration).
+Students are advised to consult the Enrolment Pattern for the actual length of study.
+Not all courses are offered in Full-time mode.

 For admission a candidate shall:

 *Relevant disciplines include, but are not restricted to General Science; Animal or Veterinary Sciences, Agricultural Science or Biomedical Science.

 To ensure the Master of Animal Science meets AQF requirements, no credit will be granted for undergraduate subjects.

 Appropriately qualified (Degree is relevant discipline) professionals who have previously completed industry accredited (and assessed) professional courses (such as Dairy Australia Repro but excluding TAFE courses) may be eligible for a maximum of 16 credit points (ASC580 + ASC581).